 Do Hand Sanitisers Kill Viruses?

-In a move towards optimum hygiene, hand sanitisers have become a permanent fixture in many commercial wash spaces.
-However, as we move beyond the lockdowns, the question remains as to whether or not hand sanitiser dispensers should become a permanent fixture in the washroom.
+In a move towards optimal hygiene, hand sanitisers have become a permanent fixture in many commercial washrooms.
+However, as we move beyond lockdowns, the question remains as to whether hand sanitiser dispensers should become a permanent fixture in commercial bathrooms.

 How hand sanitiser works